Propagating thyme: cuttings, seeds & division

 Thyme shrub growing outdoors

-Propagating thyme is possible from seed, cuttings or division [Photo: Insanet/Shutterstock.com]
+Propagating thyme is possible from seed, cuttings or division [Photo: Insanet/ Shutterstock.com]

 Propagating thyme from seed

-• Sowing thyme: Sow seeds indoors at the end of February or in-situ from April.
+• Sowing thyme: sow seeds indoors at the end of February or in-situ from April.

 • Scatter the fine seeds evenly over the moistened soil.

-• Covering the propagation tray with a see-through film or plastic lid will create an optimal humid environment in which the seeds can germinate.
-Place the tray in a warm, light place which is protected from direct sunlight.
+• Cover the propagation tray with see-through film or a plastic lid to create an optimal humid environment in which the seeds can germinate.

 • The plantlets may take a little time to acclimatise to the unprotected conditions outside of the propagation tray.